 Then again, I guess I haven’t seen all the cheap capos out there.
 I imagine there are some pretty shady ones that don’t work well because they’re made out of something unusual.

 I would recommend just getting a good one that way you don’t have to worry about this kind of thing.
-Probably one of the most popular and acclaimed capos ever is the G7 Capo (on Amazon).
+Probably one of the most popular and acclaimed capos ever is the G7 Capo.
+I have a Kyser Capo which is just as good though.